lldap/lldap/example_configs/semaphore.md

 Environment=SEMAPHORE_LDAP_MAPPING_DN="dn"
 ```

-You can loging with username or email.
+You can log in with username or email.